‘The Engineering of Reliable Embedded Systems’ (Ed. 2) by Michael J. Pont

 Please contact us to place your order.

-‘ERES2’ Paperback edition (India only)
+How to buy the ‘ERES2’ Paperback edition (India only)

 Pont, M.J.
 (2017) “The Engineering of Reliable Embedded Systems: Developing firmware in compliance with IEC 61508, ISO 26262 and related functional-safety standards using Time-Triggered architectures”, (Second Edition) SafeTTy Systems.
 ISBN: 978-0-9930355-5-5.
 Rps 525/-.